 Being exposed to wind may reduce this natural skin protection, however, according to research summarized in the medical textbook The Environmental Threat to the Skin.
 Being exposed to wind can cause the outer layer of skin to dry out and weaken.
 The force of the wind can then make these dry, fragmented skin cells fall off.
 Losing some of that outer layer of skin reduces the sun-protective effects of the stratum corneum.

 When that happens, more of the sun’s UV rays penetrate your skin, and the immune system in that outer layer has a harder time recognizing and repairing all the damaged cells so they don’t develop into skin cancer.
 A 1977 study in the British Journal of Dermatology showed that rats exposed to UV radiation and wind developed more skin cancer than those not exposed to wind.
 (Understandably, this experiment was not repeated on human test subjects.)

 If wind can reduce the natural sun protection in your skin, it can also affect the topical sunscreen you rub or spray on your skin.
 When you apply sunscreen, it coats the surface of the stratum corneum.
 If your skin is exposed to prolonged wind, the stratum corneum will dry and slough off, and your topical sunscreen will go with it, making you more susceptible to UV rays and the damage they cause.
 So practicing thorough sun protection is more important than ever when the wind is blowing.

-C. William Hanke, MD, is a Mohs surgeon at the Laser and Skin Surgery Center of Indiana in Carmel, Indiana.
-A senior vice president of The Skin Cancer Foundation and a member of its Amonette Circle, he has served as president of 13 professional societies.
+C. William Hanke, MD, is a Mohs surgeon at the Laser and Skin Surgery Center of Indiana.
+A senior vice president of The Skin Cancer Foundation and a member of its Amonette Circle, he has also served as president of 13 professional societies.